moq-wg/moq-transport/draft-lcurley-warp.md

 *A media track* in Warp is a combination of *an init object* and a sequence of media objects.
 An init object is a format-specific self-contained description of the track that is required to decode any media object contained within the track, but can also be used as the metadata for track selection.
 If two media tracks carry semantically equivalent but differently encoded media, they are referred to as *variants* of each other.

-*A Warp broadcast* is a collection of multiple media tracks produced by a single origin.
-When subscribing to a broadcast, a peer has an option of subscribing to one, many or all media tracks within the broadcast.
+*A Warp broadcast* is a collection of multiple media tracks produced by a single source.
+The sender has the ability to publish one or more tracks and the receiver has the ability to subscribe to zero or more tracks.
+Depending on the the application, the sender may decide to unilaterally push tracks without an explicit subscription to reduce latency.

-A Warp broadcast is globally identifiable via a URI.
-Within the broadcast, every media track is identified via *a track ID* that is unique within the broadcast.
-Within a single media track, every media object is identified by an *object ID* that is unique within the track.

-Depending on the profile of the application using it, Warp supports both a mode of operation where the peer unilaterally sends a broadcast with the media tracks of its choice, and a mode where the peer has to explicitly subscribe to a broadcast and select media tracks it wishes to receive.

-As an example, consider a scenario where `example.org` hosts a simple live stream that anyone can subscribe to.
-That live stream would be a single Warp broadcast identified by the URL `https://example.org/livestream`.
-In the simplest implementation, it would provide only two media tracks, one with audio and one with video.
-In more complicated scenarios, it could provide multiple video formats of different levels of video quality; those tracks would be variants of each other.
-Note that the track IDs are opaque on the Warp level; if the player has not received the description of media tracks out of band in advance, it would have to request the broadcast description first.
+*A WebTransport session* is established for each Warp broadcast.
+The client issues a CONNECT request with a URL to the server.
+The server parses the URL based on the application, using it to identify the broadcast and authorize the user.
+Multiple broadcasts require multiple WebTransport sessions, which can be pooled over a single QUIC connection for efficiency.

 # Motivation